ZeroX-DG/vi-rs/README.md

 Since typing Vietnamese on Linux is pretty painful at the momment, a better input engine is always needed.
 To accommodate the future engines that will be built in Rust, this library existed to transform key inputs into the Vietnamese string output.

+If you wish to find out how it works, I have written a short blog post (in Vietnamese) on how the library place a tone mark when it received the user input.
+Read it [here](https://zerox-dg.github.io/blog/2020/07/14/Bo-dau-trong-tieng-Viet/).

 ## Installation

 Add `vi` to your dependencies in `Cargo.toml`.